marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 ## Hidden Calendar items

+Eleasis 9, morning: Istrid will ask the party what they know about the "wild dog" attack that killed Dasher Eleasis 10: Ulkoria hooks Brendaniel up with a sorcerer

 ## NPC notes

+Brendaniel:
+ * Nascent Wild Magic Sorcerer
-Brendaniel is starting to learn Prestidigitation and Mage Hand.
+ * Starting to learn Prestidigitation and Mage Hand
-Brendaniel is a nascent Wild Magic Sorcerer.
+ * Will learn Catapult

 ## Expenses